blowfishxyz/blocklist/README.md

   - `priorityAllowLists: PriorityAllowListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `BLOWFISH`, `METAMASK`, `DEFILLAMA`)
   - `blockLists: BlockListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `PHANTOM`, `BLOWFISH`, `BLOWFISH_AUTOMATED`, `SOLFARE`, `PHISHFORT`, `SCAMSNIFFER`, `METAMASK`)
   - `allowLists: AllowListsEnum[] | undefined`: Override domain blocking if domain is present on one of these lists, even if it's block-listed on of regular block lists (ex: `BLOWFISH`, `METAMASK`, `DEFILLAMA`)
+  - `bloomFilterTtl?: number`: How long a bloom filter and corresponding `hash` should remain static.
+By default, 24 hours.
+Minimum 24 hours, maximum 14 days.
+During this time, new domains will be added to `recentlyAdded` and removed from `recentlyRemoved` fields.
 - `storage: BlowfishBlocklistStorage` If storage is not specified we use in-memory storage.
 It is highly encouraged to provide the proper storage for your environemnt ([see guides](#guides)).
   - `getItem<T>(key: BlowfishBlocklistStorageKey): Promise<T | undefined>`: get item by key from the environment storage.
   - `setItem(key: BlowfishBlocklistStorageKey, data: unknown)`: set item by key to the environment storage.